 Have your designer take measurements and show you some design ideas, along with all the different options possible.
 You will receive a 2D design layout so you can see what your finished yard will look like once the synthetic turf is installed.
-Artificial turf will cost most homeowners $3,000 - $4,000 to install and will usually come with an 8–15-year warranty.
+Artificial turf costs most homeowners $3,000 to $10,000 to install and will usually come with an 8–15-year warranty.

 Sprinklers are essential to keeping your landscaping investment maintained and healthy.
 Rather than having to take the time out of your busy day, consider getting a sprinkler system that provides great coverage and allows for easy scheduling.

 Landscape curbing creates a visually appealing look and is essential to show where one area ends and another begins.
 Curbing can get extensive quickly and may contain retaining walls, concrete, bricks, rock and more.
 Depending on the materials and extent of your curbing, you can expect to pay between $800 - $1,500 for a professional installation.